-We will ensure that the Head of School and at least one member of the governing board have completed appropriate safer recruitment training.
-At all times the Head of School and governing board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.
+We will ensure that the Headteacher and at least one member of the governing board have completed appropriate safer recruitment training.
+At all times the Headteacher and governing board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.